pedroarrudaa/community/README.md

 ## Overview

 Community Surf is a comprehensive tool for monitoring and analyzing social media and forum discussions related to technology, programming, and AI tools.
-The application aggregates content from multiple sources including Reddit forums and Twitter, providing a streamlined interface for filtering, viewing, and interacting with relevant posts.
+The application aggregates content from multiple sources including Reddit forums and X, providing a streamlined interface for filtering, viewing, and interacting with relevant posts.

 ## Features